-Allard Bailey are a leading family law practice based in Holborn, London, with specialist UK and international adoption solicitors.
+Allard Bailey is a leading family law practice based in Holborn, London, with specialist UK and international adoption solicitors.

 Adoption is the term used when a child legally becomes a member of a different family and the rights and responsibilities for the child pass from the birth parents to the adoptive parents.
 Only the court has the authority to grant an Adoption Order and there is a process which needs be adhered to prior to making an application to the court.